Dunedin (1874 ship): The Dunedin refit

 In 1880 Davidson convinced the company to invest in refrigeration.
 Teaming up with James Galbraith of the Albion shipping company, they approached John Bell and Sons and Joseph James Coleman, who had been involved in American chilled beef shipments.
-As a result of negotiations, Albion agreed to refit the Dunedin with a Bell-Coleman compression refrigeration machine, cooling the entire hold.
+As a result of negotiations, Albion agreed to refit the Dunedin with a Bell-Coleman refrigeration machine, cooling the entire hold.
 Using 3 tons of coal a day, this steam-powered machine could chill the hold to 22 C-change below surrounding air temperature, freezing the cargo in the temperate climate of southern New Zealand, and then maintaining it beneath zero through the tropics.
 The Dunedin was refitted in May 1881, the most visible sign being a funnel for the refrigeration plant between her fore and main masts – sometimes leading her to be mistaken for a steamship.
 The refitted Dunedin arrived in Dunedin's Port Chalmers at the end of November 1881.